ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 By the end of this blog post, you should be equipped with the knowledge and tools to use IPFS gateways confidently and systematically debug when you face problems.

 > **Note:** The blog refers assumes you are using [kubo](https://github.com/ipfs/go-ipfs) (until recently known as go-ipfs) since it's the most popular IPFS implementation.
-This is not to take away any thunder from the other implementations, e.g, js-ipfs
+This is not to take away any thunder from the other implementations, e.g, js-ipfs.

 ## Common challenges with IPFS HTTP Gateways